 Examples of dangerous noise

-Looking at the decibel meter, its interesting to see the meter move as you are exposed to various noises.
-Average conversation should be around 60 decibels.
+Looking at the decibel meter, it's interesting to see the meter move as you are exposed to various noises.
+The average conversation should be around 60 decibels.
 Loud car or street noise can be 80-90 decibels.
-Night clubs, loud factories and construction usually range between 85-110 decibels.
+Night clubs, loud factories, and construction usually range between 85-110 decibels.
 For the extreme comparison, airport ground staff are exposed to noise levels of 140 decibels and higher.
-Monitor your environments and get an idea of what you are being exposed to on a daily basis.
+Monitor your environment and get an idea of what you are being exposed to on a daily basis.
 We wrote an article titled "5 Jobs that can cause hearing loss".
 You might want to check it out.

 What is a dangerous, damaging level?